LogtalkDotOrg/logtalk3/tools/dead_code_scanner/NOTES.md

 but that are not used are also classified as dead code.

-Besides dead code, this tool can also help detect other problems in the code than often result in reporting false positives.
+Besides dead code, this tool can also help detect other problems in the code that often result in reporting false positives.
 For example, typos in `alias/2` directives, missing scope directives, and missing `meta_non_terminal/1` and `meta_predicate/1` directives.